Eurorack: Electrical

-1U Modules
+1U modules

 Several manufacturers offer Eurorack-compatible modules in a smaller 1U tall format, sometimes referred to as "tiles".
-As of 2018 there are two competing standards for 1U modules, differing mainly in their height.
-1U modules manufactured by Intellijel are 39.65mm high, whereas 1U modules manufactured by Pulp Logic and other manufacturers are 43.2mm high.
+As of 2018, there are two competing standards for 1U modules, differing mainly in their height.
+1U modules manufactured by Intellijel are 39.65 mm high, whereas 1U modules manufactured by Pulp Logic and other manufacturers are 43.2 mm high.
 Pulp Logic also proposes a more compact power connector for 1U modules, consisting of only three pins.

 Module types

-Voltage-Controlled Oscillators (VCOs)
+Voltage-controlled oscillators (VCOs)

-The most common source of sound in any modular synthesizer is a Voltage-Controlled Oscillator.
-They depend on a Control Voltage, a lot of times routed from external hardware (for example, an analog synthesizer with a CV output, or MIDI signals processed on a MIDI-to-CV converter), to both control pitch, and output different waveforms.
+The most common source of sound in any modular synthesizer is a voltage-controlled oscillator.
+They depend on a control voltage, a lot of times routed from external hardware (for example, an analog synthesizer with a CV output, or MIDI signals processed on a MIDI-to-CV converter), to both control pitch, and output different waveforms.

-There are various Control Voltage standards for determining the Voltage/Pitch relationship.
-The most popular ones are (1) Volts-per-octave, where 1 V equals one octave, and (2) Hertz-per-Volt, where each octave equals doubling or halving the voltage.
+There are various control-voltage standards for determining the voltage/pitch relationship.
+The most popular ones are "volts-per-octave", where 1 V equals one octave, and "hertz-per-volt", where each octave equals doubling or halving the voltage.

-Noise Source
+Noise source

-They still under the category of source modules, these modules are responsible for producing different “types” of noises (or colors).
+Under the category of source modules, these modules are responsible for producing different “types” of noises (or colors).
 They can output (1) white noise — where all frequencies in the spectrum are equally powered, (2) pink noise — where there is more power to the lower end, due to its logarithmic nature, (3) brown noise — similar to pink noise, but steeper slope, (4) blue noise — oversimplified, the opposite of the pink noise, with more power concentrated on the higher frequencies, among others.

 Modulators

-Under the category of processors, modulators will modify an incoming signal.
-The effects produced are widely varied and a lot of times, modules will be built for a specific function, for example:
+Under the category of processors, modulators modify an incoming signal.
+The effects produced are widely varied and a lot of times, modules are built for a specific function, for example: